A couple of years ago my retriever Ashley and I started visiting dog parks outside of our hometown of Hamden.

 Ashley checking out the pipe.
 The culvert and the tire appear to be recycled city property.

 An interesting piece of equipment.
 I noticed all equipment appears well made with concrete bases.
-Water supply and one of two picnic tables outside the fence.

 The faucet is above ground which may require it be shut off in the Winter.